 But G12C is only one of many mutations in KRAS (pronounced “kay-rass”) known to cause cancer, and lung cancer is only one of many cancers linked to these mutations.
-In a paper published May 31, 2023, in Nature, investigators led by Dr. Lito reported exciting results for a new molecule that can block many more mutated forms of the KRAS protein.
+In a paper published May 31, 2023, in Nature, investigators led by Dr. Lito reported results for a new molecule that can block many more mutated forms of the KRAS protein.
 In the lab, the compound was effective at blocking the growth of multiple cancer cell lines, including lung cancer, colon cancer, and pancreatic cancer.
 It was also effective in mouse models of lung and colorectal cancers caused by KRAS.

-“KRAS is the most frequently activated protein in cancer,” says Dr. Lito, a thoracic oncologist who also heads a lab in MSK’s Human Oncology and Pathogenesis Program.
+“KRAS is one of the most frequently activated proteins in cancer,” says Dr. Lito, a thoracic oncologist who also heads a lab in MSK’s Human Oncology and Pathogenesis Program.
 “Although they are important, the drugs that we have developed so far only help a limited number of people.
 The inhibitor described in this paper has key therapeutic implications for treating patients with more types of cancer and more KRAS mutations.”

 Compound Inactivates a Range of KRAS-Mutant Proteins

 KRAS-driven cancers have long been considered undruggable due to the protein’s uncommon shape.
 Because KRAS is smooth and round, it was difficult to find a targeted drug that could wedge in and block the protein’s activity.
 A decade ago, researchers discovered that the G12C version of the protein had a small pocket that opened and closed, depending on whether the protein was active.
 Within a few years, drugs were developed that could fit into that pocket and switch the protein off.
 But those drugs were ineffective against other forms of KRAS mutations that didn’t have the pocket.